Jordan Schnitzer Museum of Art: History

-A major museum expansion took place from 2002 to 2005, at which time the museum was given its current name in honor of Schnitzer, the major donor for the expansion work.
+A major museum expansion took place from 2002 to 2005, at which time the museum was given its current name in honor of Jordan D. Schnitzer, the major donor for the expansion work.

+Branches

+Two other universities, Portland State University and Washington State University, also have a Jordan Schnitzer Museum of Art.
+All three entities are operated by their respective university.

 Mission and activities

 The Jordan Schnitzer Museum of Art enhances the University of Oregon's academic mission and furthers the appreciation and enjoyment of the visual arts for the general public.
 It aims to provide an atmosphere of discovery – the JSMA mission statement includes this guiding principle: "We recognize our visitors' different learning styles and the needs of a multigenerational and diverse audience".

-The only academic museum in Oregon accredited by the American Alliance of Museums, the JSMA hosts exhibitions and houses collections of historic and contemporary art.
+The only academic art museum in Oregon accredited by the American Alliance of Museums, the JSMA hosts exhibitions and houses collections of historic and contemporary art.
 It manages research and educational programs and publishes resources in support the university's academic mission, including outreach initiatives to serve the diverse interests of off-campus communities.

 Exhibits

 The JSMA's standing galleries present from its holdings of Chinese, Japanese, Korean, and American art, as well as an extensive collection of contemporary Cuban art, including the original vintage photographs from the personal collection of Cuban photographer Alberto Korda.

 Special exhibition galleries display curated artwork both from these permanent collections and outside collections, representing cultures across the globe, past and present.
 A new exhibit is planned for the museum featuring work addressing the Black Lives Matter movement.